Thef1nansist/SofTteco_DevSecOps/README.md

 # About files:
 ### 1. Vagrant files:
    ```
-   #if you are using Dhcp you need these lines
-   class VagrantPlugins::ProviderVirtualBox::Action::Network
-  def dhcp_server_matches_config?(dhcp_server, config)
-    true

-  end

-end

 #This line is responsible for the name of the configuration and version vagrant.
 Vagrant.configure("2") do |config|

   config.vm.define "ntp.edu.tentixo.com" do |config| 			#Description of server name and config name
     config.vm.hostname = "ntp.edu.tentixo.com"				#Hostname
     config.vm.box = "generic/rhel8"					#The image that the vagrant will use
-    config.vm.network "private_network", ip: "192.168.56.0"		#Description of the network type, specifying the ip of the machine
+    config.vm.network "private_network", ip: "192.168.56.2"		#Description of the network type, specifying the ip of the machine
     config.vm.box_check_update = false					#Prohibiting checking for updates

   end